mateuscdor/whatsapp-bot-7/README.rst

 Features
 -------------

-- Save tons of rams with `Bailey's WhatsApp Websocket <https://github.com/adiwajshing/Baileys>`_
+- Save tons of rams with `Bailey's WhatsApp Websocket <https://github.com/adiwajshing/Baileys>`_.
-- Create from scratch to minimize unused codes in the program.
+- Created from scratch to minimize unused codes in the program.
 - Written in TypeScript for better performance in large scale applications.
 - Faster download, install, and build package with `pnpm <https://www.npmjs.com/package/pnpm>`_.